 Policies and Procedures

-Annual Notice to Students of Their Rights Under Family Educational Rights and Privacy Act of 1974 (FERPA)
+Annual Notice to Students of Their Rights under Family Educational Rights and Privacy Act of 1974 (FERPA)

 Central Piedmont, in fulfilling its responsibilities to students, must maintain accurate and confidential student records.
-The college staff recognizes the rights of students to have access to their academic and personal records in accord with existing College policy and FERPA - Family Educational Rights and Privacy Act of 1974 (Buckley Amendment).
+The college staff recognizes the rights of students to have access to their academic and personal records in accordance with existing College policy and FERPA - Family Educational Rights and Privacy Act of 1974 (Buckley Amendment).

 Definition of Term "Educational Records"

-- Records of institutional, supervisory and administrative personnel which are the sole possession of the maker and are not accessible or revealed to any other person except a substitute for the above named personnel
+- Records of institutional, supervisory, and administrative personnel which are the sole possession of the maker and are not accessible or revealed to any other person except a substitute for the above-named personnel

 - Records and documents of Security Officers of the institution which are kept apart from such educational records